genevaers/Workbench/StorProc/README.md

 This is designed only for Db2 running z/OS.
 This README will guide you to define a Stored Procedure.

-SAFR Stored Procedures are used by the SAFR Workbench to access metadata in the SAFR DB2 database.
-These are native Stored Procedures so must use DB2 Z/OS Version 9 or above.
+SAFR Stored Procedures are used by the GenevaERS Workbench to access metadata in the DB2 database.
+These are native Stored Procedures so must use DB2 Z/OS Version 11 or above.
 Native stored procedures are created directly in DB2.

 ## this activity is performed on a z/OS system.